-We do say, if you feel the chest pain is just off and nothing like you’ve ever experienced — you know in your gut something is wrong — head to River Oaks ER right away because it could be a sign of coronary artery disease, and the wrong decision can lead to permanent disability or death.
+We do say if you feel the chest pain is just off and nothing like you’ve ever experienced — you know in your gut something is wrong — head to River Oaks ER right away because it could be a sign of coronary artery disease, and the wrong decision can lead to permanent disability or death.
 In the scheme of things, it’s much better to be safe than sorry.

 Chest pain ranges from mild to severe.
 Although any chest pain really can signal a heart attack, severe pain is a definite reason to visit the ER.
 If the nature of the pain is squeezing, heavy, tight, or crushing, it’s also enough to get you to our office.

 Chest pain deserves a trip to the emergency room if it radiates to your shoulders, arms, or jaw.
-You may experience a radiation of pain to your stomach as well, possibly including nausea, weakness, shortness of breath, and sweating.
+You may experience a radiation of pain from your stomach as well, possibly including nausea, weakness, shortness of breath, and sweating.
 If you feel dizzy or faint with your chest pain, head to River Oaks ER right away.
 Chest pain that worsens over 10-15 minutes is also of dire concern.

 Women may develop additional symptoms, such as feeling achy all over and experiencing disturbed sleep.

 Any chest pain should be of concern if you’re at high risk for heart disease and heart attack.
 If you’re 40 or older and have a strong family history of early heart disease, you should have your chest pain examined immediately.
 Other risk factors include being a smoker, having elevated cholesterol, overweight and obesity, and suffering from diabetes.